gilsonm/gilsonm.github.io/_posts/2017-01-22-intro-proving-programs-correct.md

 ---
 layout: post
-title: Blogging Like a Hacker
+title: Formal Reasoning about Program Behavior.
+An Introduction.
 ---

 # What it do?

 ## Formal Reasoning about Program Behavior.
 An Introduction.

 Michael Gilson *January, 2017*

 ---

 ## 1. Motivations

 Say we wanted to return the last item in a **LinkedList**.
 Easy right?

 First, let’s be clear on what is a **LinkedList**.